B.Tech Biomedical Engineering

 New answer posted

-Anybody who has cleared the Class 12 board examination in the Science background with Physics, Chemistry, Mathematics/Biology subjects and secured at least 50 to 60% marks, can go ahead and apply for this course at several reputed institutions across the country.
+Anybody who has cleared Class 12 board examination in Science background with Physics, Chemistry, Mathematics/Biology subjects and secured at least 50 to 60% marks can go ahead and apply for this course at several reputed institutions across country.

-You will also have to clear entrance tests conducted at the national/state/institution levels with a good rank to be able to get admission to the best colleges such as the IITs and the NITs.
-It is important to note that the minimum eligibility criteria is higher for these institutions, around 75% marks in Class 12.
+You will also have to clear entrance tests conducted at national/state/institution levels with a good rank to be able to get admission to best colleges such as IITs and NITs.
+It is important to note that minimum eligibility criteria is higher for these institutions, around 75% marks in Class 12.

-Also, several colleges and universities provide admission on the
+Also many colleges and universities provide admission on basis of Class 12 marks as wel

 New answer posted